rclai/meteor-app-with-remote-server/README.md

 # Meteor App With Different Meteor Server

-A lot of people wanted to know how to develop an app (web or mobile) that uses a different Meteor server backend.
+A lot of people wanted to know how to develop a Meteor app (web or mobile) that uses a different Meteor server backend.
 This is how.

 For mobile, I only tested using Android, though this should theoretically work for iOS as well.
 If you don't know already [here's how to get mobile set up for Meteor](https://www.meteor.com/tutorials/blaze/running-on-mobile).